dangtruong-github/NeuroScienceFinal/README.md

 ```

 # Extract feature(s)
+You could skip this part and move to the next part as the result of this stage (8 csv files) are saved in the ```./data/csv``` folder.

 In the ```./data``` folder there is already train and test indices files, namely ```train.csv``` and ```test.csv```.
 We split train and test using script inside ```split_data.ipynb```.

 To extract the features, first, put all the data samples in the ```./data/raw``` folder.
 Then, run this code: